sjcahill/AutoMarketSeg/README.md

 <h3> Final Notes </h3>

 An html file was generated featuring the results of an analysis.

-It used an underlying jupyter notebook located in the `automarketseg` directory.
+ It used an underlying jupyter notebook located in the `automarketseg` directory called `florida_cluster_analysis.ipynb`.

 The pipenv generated `Pipfile` and `requirements.txt` are sufficient to do everything EXCEPT generate the map.
 For some reason
 `pipenv` was not playing nicely with the `geoviews` package.